 Ames Library Digital Humanities Summer Fellowship

-The Ames Library is delighted to be able to offer its second annual Summer Digital Humanities (DH) Fellowship Program for students, to take place June 19th, 2023-July 21st, 2023.
-Last year's fellows worked on projects ranging from community health in Bloomington-Normal, to international educational attainment, to exploring the connections between Zora Neale Hurston's playwriting and anthropological work: please explore their work here.
+The Ames Library is delighted to be able to offer its third annual Summer Digital Humanities (DH) Fellowship Program for students, to take place June 17th, 2024-July 19th, 2024.
+Past fellows worked on projects ranging from book censorship, to representations of chocolate in indigenous art, to community health in Bloomington-Normal, to international educational attainment, to exploring the connections between Zora Neale Hurston's playwriting and anthropological work: please explore their work here.
 The impact of their work reached beyond the program itself: after the program, they shared their work with the campus community, the Board of Trustees, and various community partners.
 The majority of last year's fellows successfully highlighted the impact of their DH experiences in applying for further internships and educational opportunities.

 Click Here to Apply